 |Announced on||Rollout starts||Rollout ends|

-Starting on October, 2022, we’ll be rolling out some changes to pagination in views and the sorting behavior on user profile pages.
+Starting in Q1, 2023, we’ll be rolling out some changes to pagination in views and the sorting behavior on user profile pages.
 We are doing this to ensure the future performance and scalability of views, and to improve your overall user experience.
 This announcement explains what we’re removing and changing, what to expect, and what to do before it happens.

 This announcement includes these sections: